 NSAIDs and Paracetamol (simple analgesics)

 Mild to moderate migraine attacks are generally treated with NSAIDs (aspirin, ibuprofen) or paracetamol.
 These medications are preferable because of their accessibility: they are over-the-counter, cheap, easy to take, and most people are already familiar with them.
-The dose of NSAID is often higher in migraine however (e.g. 900mg for aspirin or 600mg for ibuprofen), and you need to be careful of the total dose of each medication if using combination drugs including paracetamol, aspirin, and caffeine in one pill (2).
+The dose of NSAID is often higher in migraine however (e.g. 900mg for aspirin or 600mg for ibuprofen), and you need to be careful of the total dose of each medication if using combination drugs with multiple active ingredients in one pill (2).
 Caffeine has been shown to work synergistically with some analgesics to provide more effective pain relief, however regular excess caffeine may also be a migraine trigger (3).

 Triptans are migraine-specific drugs that activate serotonin receptors, which blocks the release of inflammatory markers and markers involved in the dilation of blood vessels, in order to block the transmission of pain signals to the brain (4).
 They are recommended for patients with moderate to severe migraine attacks, or for those with milder attacks that don’t respond to generic painkillers.
 As a class, triptans reduce headache pain within two hours in 42-76% of patients, and relieve pain entirely in 18-50% (5).
 Triptans cause constriction of blood vessels, and so patients with cardiovascular disease should avoid them (2).

 Most migraine patients will respond to at least one type of triptan medication, with trials suggesting that it is worth trying other types if the first one doesn’t work (4).For patients who have only a partial response to triptans, combination with NSAID therapy has been shown to be more effective than either medication alone (6).
 The table below provides an overview of the different types of triptan medications available in Australia.

 Triptans available in Australia for migraine (2, 17)